The Android Platform Security Model (2023): Implementation

 \subsubsection{Developer(s)}

-Unlike traditional desktop operating systems, Android ensures that the developer consents to actions on their app or their app's data.
+Unlike traditional desktop operating systems, Android ensures that the developer authorizes actions on their app or their app's data.
 This prevents large classes of abusive behavior where unrelated apps inject code into or access/leak data from other applications on a user's device.

-Consent for developers, unlike the user, is given via the code they sign and the system executes, uploading the app to an app store and agreeing to the associated terms of service, and obeying other relevant policies (such as CDD for code by an OEM in the system image).
-For example, an app can consent to the user sharing its data by providing a respective mechanism, e.g.\ based on OS sharing methods such as built-in implicit \texttt{Intent} resolution chooser dialogs~\cite{url-intent-filters}.
-Another example is debugging: as assigned virtual memory content is controlled by the app, debugging from an external process is only allowed if an app consents to it (specifically through the \texttt{debuggable} flag in the app manifest).
-By uploading an app to the relevant app store, developers also provide the consent for this app to be installed on devices that fetch from that store under appropriate pre-conditions (e.g.\ after successful payment).
+Authorization for developers is given via the code they sign and the system executes, uploading the app to an app store and agreeing to the associated terms of service, and obeying other relevant policies (such as CDD for code by an OEM in the system image).
+For example, an app can authorize the user sharing its data by providing a respective mechanism, e.g.\ based on OS sharing methods such as built-in implicit \texttt{Intent} resolution chooser dialogs~\cite{url-intent-filters} and by utilizing custom (e.g., signature) permissions to regulate access to the exported app components~\cite{android-custom-permissions}.
+Another example is debugging; as assigned virtual memory content is controlled by the app, debugging from an external process is only allowed if an app authorizes it (specifically through the \texttt{debuggable} flag in the app manifest).
+By uploading an app to the relevant app store, developers also provide the authorization for this app to be installed on devices that fetch from that store under appropriate preconditions (e.g.\ after successful payment).

+For authorization to be clear from a developer point of view, the platform needs to ensure that APIs and their behaviors are clear and the developer understands how their application is interacting with or providing data to other components.
+We assume that developers of varying skill levels may not have a complete understanding of security nuances, and as a result APIs must also be safe by default and difficult to incorrectly use in order to avoid accidental security regressions.
+One example of a lesson learned in these regards is the changed default for exporting app components to \texttt{false}, away from the ``smart'' behavior of default \texttt{true} if the component has an intent-filter, which caused unintentional over-exporting in the past.